AO-StreetArt/CLyman/docs/pages/config.rst

 Consul
 ------
-Consul Address - Starts Crazy Ivan against a Consul instance.
+Consul Address - Starts CLyman against a Consul instance.
 Specified by either the `consul` command line argument or the `AOSSL_CONSUL_ADDRESS` environment variable.